 2. Playing an Entry

-When a player is ready to play a qualifying round entry, he or she approaches the bank of machines designated for the division corresponding to the entry.
-The player will select the appropriate subset of those machines to be played for the qualifying entry.
-The exact counts of machines in each bank and machines to be selected per entry may vary from division to division and from tournament to tournament.
-A typical example might be a bank of ten machines, from which five are selected for each entry.
+When a competitor is ready to play a qualifying round entry, he or she approaches the bank of machines designated for the division corresponding to the entry.
+The player will select the appropriate machine to be played for the qualifying entry.
+The exact number of machines in each bank may vary from division to division and from tournament to tournament.
+A typical example might be a bank of twelve machines, from which six count toward the overall qualifying score.

-No machine may be selected more than once on a single entry.
+Only the highest score achieved on each machine, no matter how many times a machine has been played, will count.
 The player will line up behind the machine he or she wants to play.
 When it is the player’s turn, he or she will signal for a scorekeeper who will take down the player’s number.
 At no time may the player begin play on any machine without being instructed to do so by the scorekeeper.
-Players may select a different set of machines for each qualifying entry.
+Players may select a different machine for each qualifying entry.

-When all games for the entry have been completed, the player must submit the entry by pressing the “COMPLETE/SAVE THIS TICKET” button.
+When each attempt has been completed, the player must submit the entry by pressing the “COMPLETE/SAVE THIS TICKET” button.

-At any point during play or immediately after play has been completed, the player may elect to abandon his or her entry by notifying the scorekeeper.
+At any point during play or immediately after play has been completed, the player may elect to abandon his or her attempt by notifying the scorekeeper.
 The player would then press the “VOID THIS TICKET” button.
-This will void all scores recorded so far for that specific entry, and the entry will not be entered into the scoring system except as a “void”, which does not affect scoring in any way.
-No money will be refunded, but the player has no further obligation to complete his or her entry.
-Once all games have been completed and the “COMPLETE/SAVE” button pressed, the void option is no longer available for that entry.
+This will void the score for that specific entry, and the entry will not be entered into the scoring system except as a “void”, which does not affect scoring in any way.
+No money will be refunded for a voided entry.
+Once all games have been completed and the “COMPLETE/SAVE” button pressed, the void option is no longer available.

-Players who begin an entry must remain present to complete the entry, except in cases of logistical challenges or emergency conditions.
+Players who begin an entry must remain present to complete the entry or risk it being voided by a scorekeeper or tournament director.

-All scores posted on a particular machine, including multiple entries from individual players, are maintained in a ranking.
+Scores posted on a particular machine are maintained in a ranking.
 Point values are assigned to each position in this ranking.
-The overall score of a particular entry is the total of the point values assigned to its ranked scores on the selected machines for that entry.
-Because the rankings will change as new scores are posted on each machine, the overall score of each entry may change as the qualifying rounds progress.
+The overall qualifying score of a competitor is the total of the point values assigned to his or her highest scores on the machines that have been played.
+Because the rankings will change as new scores are posted on each machine, the overall qualifying score of a competitor may change as the qualifying rounds progress.

 In the event of two or more scores on a machine being exactly tied, the highest point value of the tied positions will be awarded for each such score.